Got a basket of blackberries? Learn how to transform 2kg into ice cream, sorbet, frozen yoghurt & jam — delicious recipes & tips.

 My Lovely Aunty Ann, sadly no longer with us, would always tell me that Blackberries wouldn’t be ready until the kids go back to school!
-In the UK that would typically be around the first week of September, after the six-week summer holidays.
+In the UK, that would typically be around the first week of September, after the six-week summer holidays.

 And guess what, Aunty Ann was right!
-Most schools will reopen this coming week in the UK (article written 3rd September 2023) and yesterday I went Blackberry picking as there are tonnes this year!
+Most schools will reopen this coming week in the UK (article written 3rd September 2023), and yesterday I went Blackberry picking as there are tonnes this year!

 I am very fortunate to have many growing in my garden and the surrounding area where I live.
 After around an hour, and a few minor cuts and stings, I weighed up just under 2 kgs of Blackberries!

 So what did I do with my bounty?
 (Hmm, coconut ice cream encased in chocolate!
-Just like a bounty!
-That was literally a ping moment there, I’ll have to give that combo a go very soon).
+Just like a bounty!)
+That was literally a ping moment there.
+I’ll have to give that combo a go very soon.

-Let’s show you how you can easily make a Homemade Blackberry Ice Cream and possibly a Homemade Blackberry Sorbet too!
+Let me show you how you can easily make a Homemade Blackberry Ice Cream and possibly a Homemade Blackberry Sorbet too!

-An Abundance of Nature’s Jewels.
+An Abundance of Nature’s Jewels

-Blackberries: Tiny Treasures Packed with Health Benefits.
+Blackberries – Tiny Treasures Packed with Health Benefits.

 Like all berries, Blackberries are packed with goodness, they are nutrient-rich, and bursting with vitamins and antioxidants.

+Blackberries are ready for harvesting in late summer, and that’s when it’s best to pick them.
 You can find these juicy berries along hedges, in forests, and even in cities.
 To pick them, you’ll need a basket and clothes that protect you from thorns (unlike me, as I got scratched and stung), and then you’re ready for a fun blackberry-picking adventure.

-Be aware – I came across a wasps nest in the hedgerow where I was harvesting, which I appeared to be disturbing a little whilst picking my blackberries.
+Be aware – I came across a wasp’s nest in the hedgerow where I was harvesting, which I appeared to be disturbing a little whilst picking my blackberries.

 Naturally, I moved away once I saw them heading in my direction.